steinarvk/shufflestega/README.md

 bits of information (which means sequences of 58 elements or longer), the scheme uses a full 128-bit initialization vector.

-At this point, if the payload is still shorter than the amount of bits the target sequence could hold, it is padded with random data to ensure that all possible shufflings of the sequence are possible outputs of the algorithm.
+At this point, if the message is still shorter than the amount of bits the target sequence could hold, it is padded with random data to ensure that all possible shufflings of the sequence are possible outputs of the algorithm.

+Finally, the generated number (between 0 and n!-1) is mapped to one of the n! possible orderings of n elements.

 Status
 ======